adildsw/WebHandGuidance/README.md

 Upon completion, the results can be downloaded as a **results package** containing recorded hand positions, target positions, and task metadata.

 ![Download Results](./public/assets/download_page.jpeg)

+## Contribution
+We welcome contributions to this project!
+If you have suggestions for improvements or new features, please submit an issue or pull request.

+## License (GPL)
+This project is licensed under the GNU General Public License v3.0.